 The Recreation Division works with a multitude of stakeholder groups through the Community Group Registry Program as previously discussed in this report.
 The City provides benefits to those groups who qualify through their non-profit and residency status.
 The City of Mississauga invests significant resources and it would be helpful to know what the return on its investment is in terms of the respective penetration rate of older adults engaged in recreation.
 Many of these community partners serve the older adult population and it would be beneficial to know what percentage of the older adult population the City and these non-profit groups serve.
-This collective of the City and the community partners would be a strategic starting point in gaining a more in depth understanding of the full breadth of providers, programs and services, how current issues affecting older adults are being addressed or could be addressed and understanding the penetration rate of older adults in these service areas.
+This collective of the City and the community partners would be a strategic starting point in gaining a more in depth understanding of the full breadth of providers, programs and services, how current issues affecting older adults in these service areas.
 More focussed discussions would address the growth in the older adult population, identification of current and anticipated issues and a joint and knowledge-based approach.